Submissions are currently closed.

 If at any time you would like to receive an update on the status of your submission, feel free to send an email to email@example.com.

-RDR events are typically held on the third Monday of each month (with the exception of November and December).
+Staged Reading Series events are typically held on the third Sunday of each month (with the exception of November and December).
 Scripts are assigned a director and a cast, and in most cases scripts are given two rehearsals during the week prior to the reading.
-Writers are invited to attend rehearsals and the RDR event, but it is not required.
+Writers are invited to attend the reading and rehearsals either in person or through web based video conferencing, but it is not required.

 What happens in the Critical Response session?